Scoring Your Opportunities

 Why it matters: AI performs best with clear specifications.
 “Make this better” produces inconsistent, often unusable results.
 “Summarize this meeting in 3 bullet points highlighting action items, decisions made, and open questions” produces something you can actually use.

 Clarity isn’t just about prompting skill—some tasks are inherently clearer than others.
 A task with an existing template, defined format, and concrete success criteria is clearer than one that requires judgment about what “good” means in each situation.
+By the time I built my first workflow, I’d read 12,000 customer messages by hand.
+I could tell the AI exactly what each category looked like—that’s what a 5 on Clear feels like.

 How to score it: